bcgov/castor/R/SpaDES-modules/forestryCLUS/README.md

 ### What it does

-forestryCLUS is nothing more than a convenient calculator for massive calculations.
-It should be used to explore possible futures - to identify where and where not to go, explore the consequences of policy and test sensitivity.
+forestryCLUS is a convenient calculator for massive spatial calculations.
+Simply put, this module projects the state of the forest described by [dataLoaderCLUS](https://github.com/bcgov/clus/tree/master/R/SpaDES-modules/dataLoaderCLUS) into the future by taking into account management constraints for harvesting and forest growth (see here for more on forest growth via [growingStock CLUS](https://github.com/bcgov/clus/tree/master/R/SpaDES-modules/growingStockCLUS) ).
+It should be used to explore possible futures - to identify where and where not to harvest, explore the consequences of policy and test sensitivity.

-It was designed to provide rapid feeback - for exploring the solution space.
+It was designed to provide rapid feeback - for exploring the decision space for caribou and forestry related impacts.
+The following diagram is a simple representation of these impacts.

-### Scope

-forestryCLUS simulates the forestry-caribou system where forestry policy shocks or decisions impact caribou.
-The figure below highlights some of the positive ('straight') and negative ('dashed') direct and indirect impacts on various agents within this system

 ![](data/CaribouNetwork.jpeg)<!-- -->

+#### Management levers

+* Harvest flow targets - how much to cut in any given time period
+* Harvest flow priority - what should be harvested first
+* Constraints
+---
+*Land cover*.
+Percentage of zone to be above or below a given threshold for a particular forest attribute *No havesting*.
+Removing area from the thlb *Equivalent Clear Cut Area*.
+Constraining aggregated disturbance for watershed indicators.

+### Input Parameters

+* *clusdb*.
+Connection to clusdb - see [clusdb](https://github.com/bcgov/clus/tree/master/R/SpaDES-modules/dataLoaderCLUS)
+* *useAdjacencyConstraint*.
+A logical variable determining if adjaceny constraints should be enforced or not.
+Default = FALSE.
+* *harvestPriority*.
+The order in which harvest units are queued for harvesting.
+Greatest priority first (e.g., oldest or a priority from linear programming).
+DESC is decending, ASC is ascending
+* *harvestFlow*.
+A table with the target harvest for a given time period and location.
+* *scenario*.
+A description of the scenario being run.
+* *calb_ymodel*.
+A gamma model for adjusting yields and calculating prediction intervals on timber volumes. see [here](https://github.com/bcgov/clus/blob/master/R/Params/linkHBS_VRI_Calibtation.md)

+#### Data Needs

+* *calb_ydata*.
+The dataset used to build the calb_ymodel.
+This is required for a monte carlo simulation of yield errors.

+### Outputs

+* Estimate of the yield uncertainty (probability the harvest flow will be acheived, 90% prediction interval)
+* Harvesting report that tracks the growing stock, area harvested, volume harvested, avialable thlb for each year in the simulation
+* Raster of harvested blocks (labeled by year they were harvested)
+* Raster of the number of years over the simulation that the pixel was constrained to be harvested
+* Landing locations where roading can be simulated

 ## Licence